14/03/2026

 • Climbers: If your vertical system includes a trellis or a sturdy support, dwarf peas and bush beans are excellent.
 They'll scramble upwards, making the most of the vertical space without overwhelming it.

 When thinking about the UK climate, hardiness is key.
 Our frost dates can be unpredictable, so choosing plants that can tolerate a bit of a chill, or are easy to protect, is sensible.
 Wind exposure is another big factor on balconies – some delicate plants just won't cope.
 The truth is, some plants need more container depth than others.
-Leafy greens are happy in 15cm, but a tomato plant needs at least 30-40cm to really thrive and produce.
+Leafy greens manage in shallower containers, while tomatoes and other fruiting crops need much deeper rooting space to thrive.
 Focus on varieties known for their yield potential in smaller spaces, and remember that "cut-and-come-again" is your best friend for herbs and greens, ensuring you get multiple harvests from a single plant.
-Hardy herbs like mint and chives can provide a continuous harvest from spring through autumn in UK conditions with regular cutting.
 I learned the hard way that standard courgette plants get far too big for most vertical systems; smaller bush varieties or even specific 'patio' types are much better if you're really keen to grow them vertically.
 Research from Garden Organic highlights the importance of choosing disease-resistant varieties for container growing, which can significantly boost your overall yield, especially in our often damp climate.

 Container & System Choices for Peak Productivity